Your Feedback Home Page Return to Folk Page

 "Really lovely, very gentle and beautiful music" - Bob Harris (Radio 2)

-They came for a Showcase, and here they are again!
-The audience wanted them back so much...
-Simon and Rosalind are interpreters of English folk song and contemporary folk songwriters who live in Devon and perform nationwide.
+They came for a Showcase, and the audience wanted them back so much...
+Si and Ros are interpreters of English folk song and contemporary folk songwriters who have lived in Devon, now Bristol-based, and perform nationwide.
 Acclaimed for their own deftly crafted material as much as their original take on traditional song, they have a dynamic acoustic style combining joy and verve in performance with an assured stage presence garnered from five years of performing.
-Their debut album Somewhen received national airplay and excellent reviews and their second album Strange Harvest, featuring songs inspired by the folklore and stories of Devon.
+Their debut album Somewhen received national airplay and excellent reviews and their second album England Needs Her Hedgerows, featuring songs inspired by the folklore and stories of Devon.
+Their third album, Jenny's Mermaid, was acclaimed nationally.

 Ian Bruce